 Gospel For Asia (GFA)

 Gospel for Asia (GFA) is a Christian NGO founded by K.P._Yohannan in 1978, which focuses on helping the poor in India and a dozen other Asian countries through the use of national workers.
 The organization, once based in the Dallas-Fort Worth Metroplex suburb of Carrollton, Texas is now located in Wills Point, TX.
-GFA's primary objective is to support indigenous mission workers to show God's love as they "serve the 'least of these' in Asia".
+GFA's primary objective is to support indigenous mission workers to show God's love and compassion as they "serve the 'least of these' in Asia".

 - 1 History